- TAX INFO

 - Any allowable passive activity loss,

-- Rental real estate losses allowed for real estate professionals (see Activities of real estate professionals on page E-2),
+- Rental real estate losses allowed for real estate professionals (see Activities of real estate professionals, earlier),

 - Taxable social security or tier 1 railroad retirement benefits,

 - Deductible contributions to a traditional IRA or certain other qualified retirement plans under section 219,

 - The deduction for one-half of self-employment tax,